lustre-labs/lustre/pages/guide/01-quickstart.md

 every time the counter is incremented.

 Because this is a separate package, make sure to add it to your project first.
-While we're here, we'll also add `gleam_json` so we can decode the response from the cat API:

 ```sh
 $ gleam add lustre_http